scottzijiezhang/m6A-seq_analysis_workflow/README.md

 A pipeline to process m6A-seq data and down stream analysis for he lab members.

 ## Prepare data for analysis
+### 0. Design your experiment carefully
+Data analysis would benefit greatly from careful design of your experiment.
+Be sure each batch of m6A-Seq contains a normal control.
+Use the same analysis pipeline for all your datasets when you need to compare them.

 ### 1. Download the data from the genomic core.
 You can use [filezilla](https://filezilla-project.org/download.php?type=client) to download the data from che@osrfftp.uchicago.edu (port: 21) and upload it to **youraccount**@128.135.225.178 (port: 22).
 Alternatively, you can ssh log into **youraccount**@128.135.225.178 and go to the directory by `cd /directory of your favorite` where you want to analyze your data.
 Then use the